etrombly/gtk_osx_cross/README.md

 # try to get gtk to compile

-now install jhbuild
+now install jhbuild, clone this repo first gtk-osx-build-setup.sh, and jhbuildrc are needed in the following steps.

     pacaur -S jhbuild
-    mkdir -p $HOME/jhbuild/modulesets
+    bash gtk-osx-build-setup.sh

-cp jhbuildrc from this repo to ~/.jhbuildrc
+    cp jhbuildrc ~/.jhbuildrc

 install gtk